-In the wake of a fatal mistake, a suspended cop continues working the case, following the trail to her forsaken hometown... where she discovers the investigation and her estranged sister are dangerously intertwined.
-ASHLAND: a modern-day Western about sisterhood, drug smuggling, and the ambiguity of justice (and it passes the Bechdel Test).
+In the wake of a fatal mistake, a suspended cop continues working the case, following the trail to her forsaken hometown... where she discovers the investigation and her estranged girlfriend are dangerously intertwined.
+ASHLAND: a modern-day Western about family, drug smuggling, and the ambiguity of justice (and it passes the Bechdel Test).

 "I know you think I'm a monster.
 But isn't a monster just someone who's seen the monster in all of us?"

 ASHLAND is a modern-day, female-centric Western about family, drug smuggling and the ambiguity of justice.
 It's an action/crime film that delves deep into a central question of the human condition: how do we create a positive impact with our lives, both on those we care about and the world?

 Like all of our films, this one is intensely personal.
 The dynamics of our two main characters – Josephine (a city detective) and Susan (a farm owner) – and the themes of redemption, guilt and betrayal are ripped straight from our lives.
 In all the work we do, we put ourselves into the souls of our characters and use that to ignite the story.
 This time, we're throwing a bottle of lighter fluid on it.

 This is a gritty tale captured with ferocious intensity.
 The stark landscapes, the moral uncertainty, the conflicted characters: this is noir, but with unique gender reversals, questions of sexual identity, harsher action, and the bleached yellow of the desert replacing the inky black of asphalt.